manuelz120/hackvent-2020/20/solution.md

 After taking a look at the python file, we can see that it takes two parameters.
 The first one is a filename (presumably the name of our image), while the second one is a string which tells the program on where to split the input file.
 After splitting the input file, the last chunk gets XORed using a static key and saved as a `7z` file.
 This means, we probably have an encrypted _7zip_ archive embedded within the initial image.
 To find out where to split the input, we just need to XOR the start of the key `Rabbits are small ...` with the magic bytes of the 7zip file (`ord('7'), ord('z'), 0xBC, 0xAF, 0x27, 0x1C`).
 I wrote a small [python program](./find-bytes.py) to do this and found out that the split key is `breadbread`.
 Later on, I also discovered that we could have found this key by running the text which was provided as a hint.
 Apparently, it is a program written in the esoteric [Chef](https://esolangs.org/wiki/Chef) programming language.
 After running `11.py` with the correct parameters (`python3 11.py bfd96926-dd11-4e07-a05a-f6b807570b5a.png breadbread`), I was able to get the required [archive](./7zip/11.7z).

 I started to extract the archive and found out that it contained the layers of a docker image.
 I extracted all the layers and stepped through the files until I found something interesting.
-The important part seems to happen in layers `ab2b751e14409f169383b5802e61764fb4114839874ff342586ffa4f968de0c1`.
+The important part seems to happen in layer `ab2b751e14409f169383b5802e61764fb4114839874ff342586ffa4f968de0c1`.
 In the home folder of bread we discover a lot of files containing hex strings.
 From the commands found in json file which reassembles the initial `Dockerfile`, we can see how these files were generated and learn that they contain the data for a JPEG image:

 ```json
 {